JenniferShola/JenniferShola.github.io/_posts/2020-11-10-first-month-checkin.md

 ---
 title: "Where Did the Time Go? - My One Month Update on the Open AI Scholars Program"
+excerpt: "It's been 4 weeks since the scholars program started.
+It feels like we just started and yet so much time has passed.
+I feel like there is still so much left to learn and yet, I feel like I'm radically different from how I started."
 date: 2020-11-10
 categories:
   - OpenAIScholars